Annie-Zhou1997/vt-talking-clock/README.md

 ## Functions
 - Time Zone Selection
-- Theming Control: change the face of clock and keep it even after the application is closed
+- Theming Control: change the face of clock and keep it even after the application is closed by saving the settings to config.ini
 - Voice Speed Switch
 - 12/24 Format Switch